 And while most casino operators do offer training, there are plenty of online courses.
 Dealers that want to improve their skills can also sign up for advanced lessons.
 Card dealers who participated in the World Series of Poker have shared that this was a priceless experience.

 Why is it that training and proficiency are so important?
 The main reason is the tips.
 Card dealers that are giving their best at each hand and are also constantly concentrated have a higher chance of receiving a good tip.
-And higher and more tips means a better card dealer salary.
-The communication with the players is also a key factor as some players are more talkative while others prefer to have a quiet game.
+Higher and more tips mean a better card dealer salary.
+Communication with the players is also a key factor as some players are more talkative while others prefer to have a quiet game.

 Experienced or newly recruited card dealers can make a good living.
-The respectable hourly wages combined with the tips, year-end bonuses, and health care plans, undoubtedly makes it a sought-after career.
+The respectable hourly wages combined with the tips, year-end bonuses, and health care plans, undoubtedly make it a sought-after career.